 IMD Business School

 Based in Lausanne, IMD Business School is another top-ranked school for executive education.
-They offers only MBA and executive MBA programs.
+They offer only MBA and EMBA programs.

 University of St. Gallen

-Visit our directory to find business schools in Switzerland.
+Check out the Expatica directory for more business schools in Switzerland.

 Business schools in the UK